In 2018, "Immortalised" helped you look again at the memorials and statues across England.

 Murals and shrines, inscriptions on benches and trees, the way we memorialise publically and personally says a lot about our local history.

-We are inviting proposals for new ways of remembering events, people and identities in the public realm.
+In 2018 we invited proposals for new ways of remembering events, people and identities in the public realm.